BillyGruffSupertonic/dirv/README.md

 - directories connecting are nuetral color.
 - filetypes have filesize only and strands accumulate within plotly by default.

-- Directories connect to files each with filetypes.
--
 # Example
 ![image1](images/sankey-graph-3.png)